MIGG-NTU/SeisTomo_Tutorials/_sources/exercises/seismology/gmt.rst.txt

 GMT
 ====

+**We may need to revised the following tasks for our own purposes for seismic tomography**

 Here is a homework to help you learn how to plot a simple map in GMT (``GMT-training.tar.gz``)

 What you need to plot with GMT in this homework: